-Consider tocolysis for women between $24^{+0}$ and $25^{+6}$ weeks of pregnancy who have intact membranes and are in suspected preterm labour (fFN $\geq$ 200 ng/mL or clinical judgement).
-For gestation between 22 and 24 weeks, it will require MDT discussion with the women in the centre of care about the best way in management of her condition considering the benefits and the risks of any management option
+Consider tocolysis for women between 24+0 and 25+6 weeks of

+pregnancy who have intact membranes and are in suspected preterm labour (fFN ≥200 ng/mL or clinical judgement).

-Offer tocolysis to women between $26^{+0}$ and $33^{+6}$ weeks of pregnancy who have intact membranes and are in suspected or diagnosed preterm labour (fFN $\geq$ 200 ng/mL or clinical judgement).
+Offer tocolysis to women between 26+0 and 33+6 weeks of pregnancy who have intact membranes and are in suspected or diagnosed preterm labour (fFN ≥200 ng/mL or clinical judgement).